-When is Westworld season 2?
+When does Westworld season 3 premiere?

 Where can you watch it?

 If you don't have Sky already that means you'd have to sign up for one of its TV bundles to watch the show live, but there is another (cheaper) way: Now TV.
-This streaming service boasts Sky content - including Westworld - so you'll be able to watch Westworld season 2 episodes whenever you want as the show airs, and the Entertainment Pass costs just £7.99 a month, with a 14-day free trial.
+This streaming service boasts Sky content - including Westworld - so you'll be able to watch Westworld season 2 episodes whenever you want as the show airs, and the Entertainment Pass costs just £7.99 a month, with a 7-day free trial.

-Watch the trailers
+Watch the trailer

-What can we expect from season 2?
+What can we expect from season 3?